Analysis: Mariners roster is taking shape, and the starting rotation seems set

 SCOTTSDALE, Ariz. — As the Mariners prepared for their 17th Cactus League game in 17 days and knowing they still have nine more over the next nine days before they get an off day, they find themselves in that gray area of the daily grind of spring training.
-With the opening day two weeks away on April 1, it feels close enough for players to start getting excited and just far enough away to feel like the next 14 days will take forever.
+With opening day two weeks away on April 1, it feels close enough for players to start getting excited and just far enough away to feel like the next 14 days will take forever.

-For the 10-12 players still trying to play their way onto the opening-day roster, they might like more than the 14 days and 10 games remaining to make a push for a coveted spot.
+For the 10 to 12 players still trying to play their way onto the opening-day roster, they might like more than the 14 days and 10 games remaining to make a push for a coveted spot.

 At this point in spring training, it’s safe to assume that 19 or 20 of the spots on the 26-man roster have been secured, including eight of the nine spots in the daily lineup.